Workshop 7: Establishing Guardrails: Ethics & Governance | beneAI

 Building Your AI Use Policy: A Practical Framework

 Every organization using AI needs a clear use policy, but it does not need to be a hundred-page document.
 We provide a practical template and walk your team through drafting an AI use policy that covers approved tools, acceptable use cases, data handling rules, and accountability structures.
-You will leave with a working draft you can refine and adopt.

 05